Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The local context can be opened using method *AIS_InteractiveContext::OpenLocalContext*.
 The following options are available:
   * *UseDisplayedObjects*: allows loading the  interactive objects visualized at Neutral Point in the opened local context.
 If *FALSE*, the local context is empty after being opened.
 If *TRUE*,  the objects at Neutral Point are modified by their default selection mode.
   * *AllowShapeDecomposition*: *AIS_Shape* allows or prevents  decomposition in standard shape location mode of objects at Neutral Point,  which are type-privileged (see <a href="#occt_visu_3_2_4"> Selection</a> chapter).
 This Flag is only taken  into account when *UseDisplayedObjects* is *TRUE*.
-  * *AcceptEraseOfObjects*: authorises other local contexts to erase  the interactive objects present in this context.
+  * *AcceptEraseOfObjects*: authorizes other local contexts to erase  the interactive objects present in this context.
 This option is rarely used.
 The last option has no current use.

 This function returns the index of the created local context.
 It should be kept and used when the context is closed.